mms710/user-manual/README.md

 - People.
 I care a lot about building relationships and building strong teams of people.
 When people have strong, trusting, open and honest relationships, they can work miracles together.
 - Making people's lives better and fixing things.
 I love going into a situation where everything is a mess, and wrangling it to a place where people feel motivated, have good work/life balance, we're making customers happy, and things are operationally sustainable.
 - I like doing hard things.
 I will often pick the hardest thing I can think of to do and go after that.
 - If you're into the BICEPS model, my most important core need is Improvement/Progress.
-I get frustrated when things aren't moving or we keep making the same mistakes without learning; bikeshedding drives me up a wall.
+I get frustrated when things aren't moving or we keep making the same mistakes without learning.
 Conversely, I love making things better and I love growing and improving teams and myself.
 - If you're into the SCARF model, my most important core need is autonomy.
 I like large problems that my teams and I can solve with maximal autonomy possible.

 ## Me as a Manager